adityadhopade/interview_deck/docker_compose_trivia.md

 ~
 ```

-In this context of Docker-compose.yml file we hae the HARD scaling enable and **BUT no Auto-scaling is available as we need to remap it at the service.**
+In this context of Docker-compose.yml file we have the HARD scaling enabled and **BUT no Auto-scaling is available as we need to remap it at the service.**

 ```
 # Then run